flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 An icon is considered by Flatpak to be exportable if it matches any of the following patterns: `$FLATPAK_ID, $FLATPAK_ID-foo, $FLATPAK_ID.foo`.

-They may end with extension suffixes like `.png` or `.svg`.
+They may end with extension suffixes like `.png`, `.svg` or `.svgz`.

 ### non-svg-icon-in-scalable-folder

 **Exceptions allowed**: No

-An icon file with an extension other than `.svg` was installed to `$FLATPAK_DEST/share/icons/hicolor/scalable/apps` (`builddir/share/icons/hicolor/scalable/apps` for the local build directory).
+An icon file with an extension other than `.svg, .svgz` was installed to `$FLATPAK_DEST/share/icons/hicolor/scalable/apps` (`builddir/share/icons/hicolor/scalable/apps` for the local build directory).